Berean Baptist Academy

 Dress Code

 Practices- All athletes may wear t-shirts or tank tops and shorts for practice.
 Shorts should have a minimum of a 5" inseam.
-Tops should not have any logos or wording that go against the core values of BBA.
+Tops should not have any logos or wording that goes against the core values of BBA.
 Tops should be modest in appearance.
-Female athletes may wear dark-colored spandex style full-length workout pants.
-Spandex style shorts that come above the knee are not allowed.
+Female athletes may wear dark-colored spandex-style full-length workout pants.
+Spandex-style shorts that come above the knee are not allowed.

 Administration reserves the right to change the dress code if needed.